huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * 自製捕果蠅/蒼蠅 (玻璃) 罐: 醋 + 糖 + 洗碗精 (增加表面張力，讓蟲子跑不出去) + 一小段香蕉 → 最上面用保鮮膜蓋住 & 戳洞

 * Steeping minutes for a cup of good tea:
-	1. Metal fan with ice blocks on the back, parallel to the direction of airflow
-	2. Metal fan with wet towels hanging in the front (evaporative cooling)
-	1. Cheap
-	2. Natural (more eco-friendly)
-	3. Not only a clothing softener, but also a clothing deodorizer (especially good for towels!)
-	4. Will remove hard water deposits in your washing machine as well
-	5. DO NOT MIX VINEGAR AND CHLORINE BLEACH OR COLOR SAFE BLEACH EVER!!!!
-THEY WILL PRODUCE DANGEROUS CHEMICALS!
-	1. bed
-	2. office chair
-	3. mattress, pillow, blanket, etc.
-	4. shoes
-	5. phone
-	6. laptop, monitor, keyboard, mouse, etc.
-	1. 泡鍊條
-	2. 做冷泡燕麥粥
-	3. 分裝現打蔬果昔
-	4. 做咖啡奶泡 (with 微波爐)
-	5. 裝堅果、椰棗 etc. (better than 保鮮盒)
-	6. 裝巧克力可可粉、肌酸粉、咖啡粉 etc.
-	6. 裝巧克力可可粉、肌酸粉、咖啡粉 etc.
-	1. The awkward pause: just pause, raise an eyebrow, and look at them in silence—Oftentimes when you tell someone you can’t do x because of y, people will give you all kinds of suggestions of how to cancel/postpone x and do y instead.
-People will try to “solve” the problem of why you can’t do something because they see what they want you to do as more important than what’s already on your agenda
-	2. Say it with humor
-	3. The soft “no” (“no but”, “thank you but”)
-	4. Use e-mail bounce backs (like the auto response when someone is out of the office)
-	5. “Let me check my calendar and get back to you.”
-	6. “Sounds very interesting, but I will pass it at the moment”
-	7. “Yes, but what should I deprioritize?”
-	8. “You are welcome to X. I am willing to Y.”
-	9. "I can’t do it, but X might be interested."
-	1. Always put the keys first thing into the backpack/luggage if you plan to leave home at a later time
-	2. Insert the keys into the door lock
-	3. Put the keys on your shoes or under whatever you need to take with you leaving home
-	4. Trick/Train yourself into not locking the door with the knob, but only with the keys
-	1. use your non-dominant hand
-	2. balance on one leg in the morning and the other leg in the evening (例如: 早上用左手刷牙&右腳站立，早上用右手刷牙&左腳站立)
-	1. Has fluoride (cavity prevention)
-	2. No alcohol (dries your tissues out)
-	1. Slot I is for the pre-wash cycle followed by a main wash cycle if you have it on, but remember to fill Slot II every time as well
-	2. It's not recommended to put the detergent directly on top of the clothes because it may not disperse evenly or rinse out with lower water levels
-	1. Use Exfoliating Gloves to very gently exfoliate skin on your armpits once a week
-	2. Apply "The Ordinary Glycolic Acid 7% Toning Solution" all over your body (include armpits) after every shower before lotion
-	1. Choose the right socks: Smartwool® Merino wool socks
-	2. Avoid wearing the same pair of socks/shoes on 2 consecutive days.
-Air out your shoes outside.
-	3. Wash your feet at least once, if not twice, a day, using antibacterial soaps. → Dry the feet thoroughly, especially in between the toes. → (1) Apply a light dusting of anti-fungal foot powder/cornstarch/baby powder before slipping on cotton socks and breathable shoes.
-(2) Use antiperspirant (止汗劑) after showering in the evening (better than in the morning).
-Repeat this for another 3 or 4 consecutive nights and then switch to using it once or twice a week.
-	4. Soak your feet: add a few drops of an antibacterial solution (like sodium hypochloride, aka chlorox 次氯酸鈉/漂白水, or white vinegar) to a bucket/basin of warm water (+ epsom salt + tea tree/eucalyptus oil) → Pro Tip: do this while watching TV.
-	1. Good + Cheap: There are places to trade time for quality while keeping costs down.
-	2. Good + Fast: There are times when you have to pay through the nose because you need it done fast and good.
-	1. Flatten your bag, then fold it in half twice.
-	2. Start from the hand-holding end and fold it in a triangular pattern, until you reach the end of your bag.
-	3. Once you are at the end, tuck the end tab into the folds, and you have your bag in a small triangle.
-	1. In the evening, pick a window on the upper floor, or at the farthest point from your bedroom.
-	2. Open all the windows in the house.
-	3. Wait until the temperature outside drops below the interior temperature.
-	4. Turn on that fan and blow the air out of the house through a single window, to take in cool air from the outside.
-	5. In the morning, as the temperatures rise, close all the windows again.
-You will be amazed at how much cooling effect you will have without resorting to air conditioning.
-	1. Blowing air out of the window, not into the room
-	2. 1-1.5 meter from an open window
-	1. Always keep the battery level in between 20% and 80%
-	2. Don’t put the phone on charge until next morning (overnight) → This doesn’t matter as long as the “Optimized Battery Charging” feature is enabled (default for most modern devices)
-	3. Avoid using third-party chargers and cables → Or, at least MFI-certified
-	1. Use them as deodorizer for stinky garbage bags
-	2. Layer them at the bottom of biodegradable bins to absorb some liquid that seeps out of the food scraps/waste
-	1. Accept things as they are
-	2. Stop wishing things were different
-	3. Stop labeling, descibring, judging
-	3. Stop labeling, descibring, judging
-	3. Stop labeling, descibring, judging
-	3. Stop labeling, descibring, judging
-	3. Stop labeling, descibring, judging
-	3. Stop labeling, descibring, judging
-	3. Stop labeling, descibring, judging
-	1. 一小時攪拌一次，重複3遍，或是冷凍取出後在室溫放5分鐘，會讓口感更綿密
-	2. Options for ingredients: milk, strawberries, etc.
 	1. 3 mins for green tea
 	2. 4 mins for black tea
 	3. 5 mins for herbal tea